-P and O Arcadia (built 2005, last refurbished in 2017) is the smallest among P and O cruise ships, and one of the line’s adult ships – together with Adonia (Azamara Pursuit since 2018) and Oriana.
+P and O Arcadia (built 2005, last refurbished in 2017) is the smallest among P and O cruise ships and one of the line’s adult ships – together with Oriana and Aurora.
 Arcadia cruise ship structurally belongs to the Vista-class Carnival Corporation ships from the fleet of Cunard (Queen Victoria and Queen Elizabeth) and Holland America Line (Noordam, Oosterdam, Westerdam, Zuiderdam).

 Note: On P&O Arcadia ship, launderettes are located on decks C, D, E. These are passenger use laundry facilities (open 8am-10pm, complimentary), complete with dryers, washers, ironing boards.
 Detergent costs extra, or you can use your own.
 Dry cleaning (called Wascomat or Aquatex /eco-friendly wet cleaning) is available, with service charges per item.
 List with dry-cleaning prices is available in all cabins.

 P&O Arcadia deck plan changes 2017 refurbishment review

 The list of deck plan changes after the ship's 2017 drydock refurbishment (November 1-14, done in Hamburg Germany at the Blohm+Voss shipyard) includes: